New To Care

 Website Header images (2).png

 The question we hear most often from people who are new to care, is why.
-Why should you work in the care sector and what do you get out of it?
+Why should you consider a carer job in the care sector and what do you get out of it?

-Working in care offers the opportunity to make a meaningful difference and have a positive impact on the lives of individuals in need.
-The sense of fulfilment and purpose that comes from knowing you have helped to enable someone to maintain their independence and dignity, cannot be underestimated.
+Working in care jobs offers people the opportunity to make a meaningful difference and have a positive impact on the lives of individuals in need.
+The sense of fulfilment and purpose that comes from knowing you have helped to enable someone to maintain their independence, dignity, and quality of life cannot be underestimated.
+As a community care assistant, you'll play a crucial role in supporting the mental wellbeing of those in your care.

 I’ve never had a job which makes me feel like the work I do genuinely matters